cpiber/PHPInclude/README.md

 Loaders and mappings can be changed via [configuration files](#configuration-files).

+It is possible to write new loaders (see [PHPIncludeRollup](packages/PHPIncludeRollup/README.md)), though most of the time it is encouraged to have a separate build process for external files, and only include the final result via PHPInclude.

 ## Configuration files

 This application can be configured with the use of configuration files.
 Configuration files must be valid javascript.
 They may either export a configuration object, or a function that returns a configuration object.